Open an IOLTA Account

 As of July 1, 2010, all NC IOLTA accounts must be held at “eligible” banks.
 These banks are published in the NC IOLTA Eligible Bank List.
 If you have questions about a bank’s policies or would like to inquire about a bank joining the Eligible Bank List, contact NC IOLTA at 919-828-0477.

-Lawyers must provide documentation to NC IOLTA when opening (or closing) IOLTA accounts; however, lawyers do not need authorization from NC IOLTA to open an IOLTA account.
+Lawyers must notify NC IOLTA when opening (or closing) IOLTA accounts; however, lawyers do not need authorization from NC IOLTA prior to opening an IOLTA account.
 Notification can be made electronically through the North Carolina State Bar Member Portal or by submitting the NC IOLTA Information Update Form.
-The NC IOLTA Information Update Form is available online or from the NC IOLTA office.
+Changes in employment or contact information should also be reported.

 The Bank Directive on NSF Trust Checks is required by the NC State Bar for ALL lawyer trust accounts.
 The NSF form can be found on the State Bar’s website.